-Among the inaccessible valleys of the Alps, some more reachable parts of Northern Italy & Southern France, the ancient community of the Waldensians continued a secluded but threatened existence.
+Among the inaccessible valleys of the Alps, some more reachable parts of Northern Italy and Southern France, the ancient community of the Waldensians continued a secluded but threatened existence.
 They were repeatedly attacked by armies hoping to suppress their supposed heresy.
 But they’d long stood firm in their mountain fastness.
 By the early 16th C the movement lost steam as constant persecution suppressed them.
 Many among them felt that the price paid for disagreeing with Rome was too high, and increasing numbers returned to Catholicism.

 Then, strange rumors were heard.
 News of a great Reformation arrived.
 An emissary sent to inquire about these rumors returned in 1526 announcing they were true.
 In Germany, Switzerland, France, and even more distant regions dramatic change was afoot.
-Many of the doctrines of the Reformers matched what the Waldensians had held since the 12th C. More delegations met with leading reformers like Martin Bucer, who warmly received them & affirmed most of their beliefs.
-They suggested some points where they differed & the Waldensians ought to consider revising their stand to bring it into closer alignment with Scripture.
+Many of the doctrines of the Reformers matched what the Waldensians had held since the 12th C. More delegations met with leading reformers like Martin Bucer, who warmly received them and affirmed most of their beliefs.
+They suggested some points where they differed and the Waldensians ought to consider revising their stand to bring it into closer alignment with Scripture.
 In 1532, the Waldensians convened a synod where they adopted the main tenets of the Protestant Reformation.
-By doing so, they became the oldest Protestant church—existing more that 3 Cs before the Reformation.
+By doing so, they became the oldest Protestant church—existing more than 3 Cs before the Reformation.

-Sadly, that didn’t make things easier for the Waldensians.
+Sadly, that didn’t make things any easier for the Waldensians.
 Their communities in Southern France, whose lands were more vulnerable than the secluded Alpine valleys, were invaded and virtually exterminated.
 The survivors fled to the Alps.
-Then a series of edicts ensued, forbidding attendance at Protestant churches & commanding attendance at Mass.
+Then a series of edicts ensued, forbidding attendance at Protestant churches and commanding attendance at Mass.
 Waldensian communities in southern Italy were also exterminated.

 We end with a look at POLAND.